 Important note: Although most of the Assignment 5 Marmoset tests do not use or test standard output, all of the secret tests, which are worth many marks, do.
 To get a non-zero mark on the secret tests, it is essential to pass the J1_Hello test for Assignment 5, which prints Hello, World! to standard output.

+Marmoset tests the code generated by your compiler on a server running Linux.
+If you are using Windows or a Mac, the recommended way to test the generated code is either to copy it to linux.student.cs and run it there, or to run it using Linux in a virtual machine.
 For the convenience of groups doing their development on Windows, a former student has made available a Windows translation of runtime.s.
-You may use this version during development.
+You may use it but it is unsupported.
+Recent versions of Mac OS X make it difficult to run 32-bit x86 programs.
 Marmoset will test your compiler on the linux.student.cs servers with the runtime.s file that is included with the Joos standard library.

 Before starting to implement this assignment, it is strongly recommended that you meet with your group to design and agree on conventions for

 The Marmoset tests for this assignment take several minutes to run.
 Do not submit more than one submission at a time to Marmoset.
 If Marmoset reports that your previous submission has not been tested yet, do not submit another one.
 Denial-of-service attacks on Marmoset will result in disciplinary action.